US women's hockey once again led by a shining Knight

 That summer, however, Knight earned an invite to join the national team, and a year later made her debut while being awarded Granato’s No. 21 jersey.

-Reminded the U.S. series of pre-Olympic games was called “The MyWhy Tour,” Knight shared what her why was.
+Reminded the U.S. series of pre-Olympic games was called “The MyWhy Tour,” Knight shared her why.

 “It’s for the next generation.
 I went through this experience.
 I had great role models,” Knight said.
 “And to be able to spark some sort of inspiration in the next generation, to go out here and do better than we’ve done it, is at the end of the day my why.”